sjyang8/DLRR/readme.txt

 The package includes the MATLAB code of the DLRR algorithm in paper "Superpixel-guided Discriminative Low-rank Representation of Hyperspectral Images for Classification" [1].

 [1] S.-J. Yang J.-H. Hou , Y.-H. Jia, S.-H. Mei, Q. Du.
-Superpixel Induced Discriminative Low rank Representation of Hyperspectral Images.
+Superpixel-guided Discriminative Low-rank Representation of Hyperspectral Images for Classification.
 Oct 2021, In: IEEE Transactions on Image
 Processing (TIP)

 1)  Get Started